Glossary

 Conclusion

-ToolSense, a modern asset management solution, can aid companies in the successful implementation of PUWER guidelines.
-Once you completed the first steps of your risk assessment and have gathered a complete list of all your assets, you can use ToolSense’s useful Excel import to integrate your equipment into the platform.
-ToolSense creates an individual lifecycle folder for each asset where you can store all the information your employees need to have about the machine, including maintenance history, warranty information, instructions, and more.
-You can also create a custom PUWER checklist for each asset, allowing maintenance technicians to check off their progress without forgetting important details.
+A modern asset management solution like ToolSense helps companies put PUWER guidelines into practice.
+Once you have completed the first steps of your risk assessment and pulled together a full list of your assets, ToolSense's Excel import brings all of that equipment straight into the platform.
+From there, ToolSense builds an individual lifecycle folder for each asset, holding everything your employees need to know about the machine — maintenance history, warranty information, instructions, and more.
+You can also create a custom PUWER checklist per asset, so maintenance technicians can tick off their progress without missing important details.

-Because ToolSense is a cloud-based solution, your employees are no longer tied to their desks and can access important files and information from anywhere with the help of a smartphone or tablet.
-Additionally, with modern IoT solutions, such as trackers, sensors, or QR codes, you can track runtimes, downtimes and usage of all your assets.
-Work orders can also be issued through the ToolSense software, making it a comprehensive solution for asset tracking, maintenance, and compliance with all important guidelines.
+Because ToolSense is cloud-based, your team is no longer tied to a desk; they can reach key files and information from anywhere using a smartphone or tablet.
+Layer in modern IoT solutions, such as trackers, sensors, or QR codes and you can track runtimes, downtimes, and usage across every asset.
+Work orders run through the software too, which makes ToolSense a single home for asset tracking, maintenance, and compliance with the guidelines that matter.

 PUWER stands for Provisions and Use of Work Equipment Regulations 1998, which is part of the Health and Safety at Work Act 1974.